a2stuff/a2d/res/notes/testplan.md

 * Repeat the following cases for File > New Folder, File > Duplicate, and File > Delete:
   * Launch DeskTop.
 Open a window and (if needed) select a file.
 Run the command.
 Verify that when the window is refreshed, the scrollbars are inactive or at the top/left positions.

+* Launch DeskTop.
+Navigate to a folder with an image file with ".A2FC" suffix.
+Preview the image, then exit the preview.
+Apple Menu > Eyes (or any other DA).
+Verify that the DA launches correctly.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.